rieckpil/talks/testing-spring-boot-applications-demystified/slides/content.md

 ## Sliced Testing with Spring Boot

-- For some application parts it will become not benefical
+- For some application parts it will become not beneficial
 - best use cases web layer: show how we don't get far with a plain unit test -> validation, security, status code, mapping
 - Same is true for DataJapTest
 - THere are more slices available
 - You can write your own slice
-- `WebMvcTypeExcludeFilter`
+- See `WebMvcTypeExcludeFilter`

+## Integration Testing with Spring Boot

+- Start everything up
+- Difference with PORT to start tomcat or not
+- Differnece between MockMvc and WebTestClient
+- Context Caching!
+Best pracitces, pitfalls

+## AI

+## Outlook

+- In house 1 or 2 day workshop for this topic
+- On-demand online course